Customer and Product Data Act

 Easier data sharing will lead to greater competition and better choice for New Zealanders

-New Zealanders will have greater ownership of the data that businesses hold about them, and it will be easier to shop around for the best deals.
-The Act will spur growth in New Zealand’s economy by breaking down the barriers for innovative technology companies, enabling them to offer new data-driven products and services.
+The Act enables New Zealanders to have greater ownership of the data that businesses hold about them, and makes it easier to shop around for the best deals.
+As the Act becomes applied to more sectors, it will spur growth in New Zealand’s economy by breaking down the barriers for innovative technology companies, enabling them to offer new data-driven products and services.

 Other jurisdictions have equivalent legislation, including Australia, Europe, and the United Kingdom.